wonjames/data-engineer-24/README.md

 ## Instructions and Guidelines

-You are meant to spend about 1 hour on this exercise.
+You are meant to spend about 1 hour total on this exercise.

 Questions 1 and 2 are meant to take ~10 minutes each.
-Question 3 is significantly more complex and we do not expect that you finish the exercise in the time alloted.
+Question 3 is significantly more complex and we do not expect that you finish the exercise in the time allotted.
 That's ok!
-Please submit what you have (more details below).
+Please submit what you have completed (more details below).

 We may invite you to a follow up call to review all three exercises.